Syed Shafayetul Islam

 Syed Shafayetul Islam (সৈয়দ শাফায়েতুল ইসলাম) is a retired major general of the Bangladesh Army and a politician.
-He served as Military Secretary to Prime Minister of Bangladesh, Sheikh Hasina, from 1996 to March 2000.
+He served as military secretary to the prime minister, Sheikh Hasina, from 1996 to March 2000.

 Biography

 Syed Shafayetul Islam was born in Kishoreganj..
 His father, Syed Nazrul Islam, was the acting president of the Mujibnagar Provisional Government of Bangladesh.
 His brother, Syed Ashraful Islam, was a Bangladeshi politician and minister who was the sixth General Secretary of Bangladesh Awami League.
 His sister, Syeda Zakia Noor Lipi, is the MP of Kishoreganj-1.